Z3bzi/usv_package/README.md

 -   **To control the boat's path:** Open and run `simulate_boat_master_liveplots_current.m` in MATLAB.
 -   **To control the arm with a trajectory:** Open and run `control_arm_trajectory.m` in MATLAB.
 -   **To control the arm interactively:** Use the sliders in the `twist_gui` window that appears after launching the simulation.

-## Acknowledgements

-This project utilizes the [buoyancy_plugin](https://github.com/Z3bzi/buoyancy_plugin) for realistic USV hydrodynamics in Gazebo.